 5. DON'T RUN, if the Bear decides to take the offensive and charges after you!
 This will only reinforce a natural instinct to chase you down and attempt to kill you as a prey animal.
-Instead, find the largest tree or a tight grouping of small trees to get behind.
+Instead, find the largest tree or a tight grouping of small trees or boulders to get behind.
 Let the Bear chase you around and around the tree(s) or other obstacles.
 Bears aren't very agile, and they don't corner well.
 Just don't trip and fall!
 It shouldn't take long before the Bear gives up and wanders off.
 When it does, go the other way!

 * Planning to go hiking in an area indigenous to Bears?
 Make noise by talking, singing or whistling so you don't surprise one.
-Some hikers even pin a jingle bell to their pack or clothing.
+Some hikers even pin a jingle bell to their pack boots or clothing.

 * Don't get cocky and charge at a Bear.
 They have far more advantages than you do!